sidharrth2002/sambal-sos-app/README.md

 main -> development branch, fork or clone from this branch

 production -> deployed to vercel, don't touch this

-## Admins
-@sidharrth2002
-@Shaunmak1214

-contact them for more information

 ### Monetary
 If you're willing to support us financially, please do get in touch with us!